There's a Blind Man Playin' Fiddle in the Street: Release and commercial performance

 "There's a Blind Man Playin' Fiddle in the Street" was released through Parlophone on 8 February 1968, in an edition of only 2,000 copies.
 In a lack of new material, the B-side of the single, "Like a Woman", was taken from Studio.
 Around the same time as the Swedish release, Parlophone issued the song as their fourth and final single in Denmark as Tages were heavily marketed there, their sixth and final release in Finland followed shortly by a Norwegian release in March, proving to be their 11th and final there, too.
 Shortly before the release of the single, in January 1968, Tages' long time manager Rolf Hedin quit the role, instead being replaced by Börje Karlsson, who steadily began negotiating with new record label MGM Records for future releases worldwide a few months after Hedin's departure.
 Capitalizing on possibly losing the band from its roster, the British sublabel of Parlophone chose to issue "There's a Blind Man" as Tages' fourth single in the UK, on 7 June 1968.

 Despite having sufficient promotion in Sweden, the single was a relative chart failure compared to earlier releases.
 On Swedish record chart Tio i Topp, the single debuted at number 14 on 23 March 1968, staying there for only one week.
 Despite being voted out on 30 March, it returned to Tio i Topp on 6 April at a peak position of number 10.
 The song was last seen on 20 April 1968 at a position of number 13, having spent four non-consecutive weeks on the chart.
-Comparatively, Tages' previous charting single "Treat Me Like a Lady", had stayed on the chart for seven weeks.
+Comparatively, Tages' previous charting single "Treat Her Like a Lady", had stayed on the chart for seven weeks.
 As it was a chart failure on Tio i Topp, the song did not sell well enough to land a spot on sales chart Kvällstoppen.
 In Denmark, it became Tages' final charting single, reaching number 20 for one week on 28 February.
 In the UK, despite being fairly promoted by British Parlophone, the song failed to crack the Record Retailer chart.

 The song was not released on Studio, even though the B-side was included on the album.
 "There's a Blind Man" got its first album release on the compilation album Good Old Tages, released by Odeon Records in February 1969, followed shortly by the Danish EMI Records release Tages Favoritter in 1974.
 Both sides of the single were included on Tages' career-spanning compilation Tages 1964-68! on 25 March 1983, getting their first CD-release once the album was re-issued in that format on 18 November 1992.
 A more circulated release of both tracks came on the CD Fantasy Island from the This One's For You! box set, released on 28 November 1994.
 Finally, "There's a Blind Man" was featured on both the 1998 and 2010 re-issues of Studio as a bonus track.